 The annual interest rate is 3.7% plus the average six-month dollar interest rate of Libor for six months before each interest payment date, and should be adjusted from the first interest payment in the year of eighth anniversary of the issuance date.
 The adjusted interest rate should not be less than 8%, and will automatically increase 1% every year after then.
-The effective interest rate as at 31 December 2015 was 4.21% per annum.
+The effective interest rate as at 31 December 2016 was 4.85% per annum.

-(ii) Others represent the deferred income arising from government grants and warranty provisions
+(ii) Others mainly represent the deferred income arising from government grants and long-term employee benefits.